 At the same time, integrated messaging and video conferencing facilities can keep everyone on the same page throughout a long and complex process.

 When it comes to compliance, the package also promises “no code” workflow creation through access to the latest visual building tools.
-The MS website states you can:

 “Automate business processes with Microsoft PowerApps and Microsoft Flow built right into your SharePoint list or library.”

-But the problems of building out more complex and sector-specific compliance workflows and tweaking them to your business needs remains.
-For example, it will require considerable time, money, and skilled resource to create a complete solution for medical device developers using these tools.
-The Microsoft 365 GxP Guidelines run for over 100 pages!
+For example, it will require considerable time, money, and skilled resource to create a complete solution for medical device developers.
+As a warning to any would be DIYer, the Microsoft 365 GxP Guidelines run for over 100 pages!

 What’s more, access to these solutions can cost in excess of £22 per month per user (payable annually) and you might end up having to pay more to access compliance features in the E5 package, anyway.

-What seems like a good solution to bring an entire business together using familiar and accessible software can end up being a massive and expensive IT project.
+What seems like a good solution to bring an entire business together using familiar and accessible software can end up being a massive (and expensive) IT project.

 It’s understandable that companies will gravitate towards software that seems ‘low cost’ or ‘no cost’ when they’re starting out.
 But in complex, highly technical projects where new documentation and processes are being continually introduced and updated, it’s very easy for a homegrown digital QMS to become unwieldy and difficult to manage.
-And when it comes to enabling audits or publishing required assemblies of documentation (like a medical device Design History File) a DIY solution can really struggle.

-Modern, cloud-based QMS software developed with SMEs in mind can help you build out robust document management and workflow solutions robust quickly and easily.
-These operate as secure ‘digital frameworks’ in which you can build up, iterate, and index key quality documents, all subject to the highest standard of version control.
+These solutions operate as secure ‘digital frameworks’ in which you can build up, iterate, and index key quality documents, all subject to the highest standard of version control.

 It’s certainly worth exploring your options before you crack open the Microsoft toolbox.